cBioPortal/datahub/public/gbm_cptac_2021/README.md

 - The log2 normalized values were directly inferred from the table S2, sheet `proteome_normalized`.
-  The z-scores were calculated using all diploid samples as the reference population.
+  The z-scores were calculated using all samples as the reference population.

 **Somatic CNV segment data**